Wednesday, January 26, 2005

 Although new programs was his main focus, Bush also insisted he will reduce the massive, record-breaking, back-breaking deficit.
 The President's top cost cutting proposal: move our boys from Iraq right over to Iran for the next war, without wasting funds on bringing them home and then shipping 'em out again.
 "Imagine the savings!"
 Bush quipped, which led ailing Chief Justice Rehnquist to laugh so hard he had to be removed on a stretcher.

-20 minute speech, according to the Christian campaign contributors in attendance.
+Despite the Rehnquist flap, it was a passionate and moving 20 minute speech, according to the Christian campaign contributors in attendance.
 In wrapping up, Bush thanked members of his base and other supporters that helped him ride to "a massive 53 percent majority mandate" -- including conservative Christians, evangelical Christians, and God.
 Condoleeza Rice and Leeza Gibbons then sang a duet version of "Let The Eagle Soar", outgoing Attorney General John Ashcroft's touching song of freedom, as 1000 bald eagles and endangered condors were let loose over the throngs of crying Christians.
 All in all, it was $14 million well spent, indeed.

 Wednesday, January 19, 2005